cs-ehanc001/cs480_hw2/README.md

 The directory `inputs` contains the "easy," "medium," "hard," and "evil" puzzles from the homework document, along with one extra example.
-"trivial", "extra_trivial", "already_solved", and "impossible" puzzles are also included, however exist primarily for testing purposes.
+Some more examples are also included in the `more_examples` subdirectory, however exist primarily for testing purposes.
 "impossible" is genuinely impossible.
 Failure to solve it is expected behavior.

 ```